Side-On/Film-Pairs/README.md

 ##### User 4

->'I have played a card matching game but I am looking for something that is more of a challenge compared to just matching two pairs.'
+>I have played a card matching game but I am looking for something that is more of a challenge compared to just matching two pairs.

 ##### User 5

->'I have played this game before and I remember that my previous score was 800, I want to be able to try and beat that score.'
+>I have played this game before and I remember that my previous score was 800, I want to be able to try and beat that score.

 ##### User 6

->'I have beaten the games times within different time limits but want to try and get a better time.'
+>I have beaten the games times within different time limits but want to try and get a better time.

+##### User 7

+>I have completed the game and went to restart and have another go

 #### Wireframe Designs